 Develop community supports and service relationships to help meet immediate Family and Child needs.

-Participate in the pre-planning conference when invited by the Agency when a Child is known tobe referred to CWES.
+Participate in the planning conference when invited by the Agency when a Child is known to be leaving home and entering a CWES shelter Placement.

 Assist the Child with Family Finding Efforts.